Managing Short Links

 -

-Campaign tracking -- If you reuse a short link across multiple campaigns by updating its destination each time, the history shows you every campaign the link has served, making it easy to correlate analytics data with specific campaigns.
+Campaign tracking -- If you reuse a link across campaigns by updating the destination each time, the history correlates analytics with specific campaigns.

 Destination history showing a timeline of URL changes for a short link